About The Department

 Strong Research Environment

-We use a mentorship model of research training, believing that students who work closely with their research advisor are most successful in gaining the conceptual and methodological skills needed to function as scientists.
+Our program has a significant research emphasis and is embedded within a strong research university.
+The University of Missouri-St. Louis faculty continues to be among the leading researchers in their fields.
+By using a mentorship model of research training, students who work closely with their research advisor are most successful in gaining the conceptual and methodological skills needed to function as scientists.
 Thus, our students select research topics that fall within their faculty advisor's program of research, and that also allow for growing independence and personal achievements in professional research activities (conference presentations, publications, involvement in preparation of grant applications).

 Excellence in Clinical Training